New York Stories: Box office

-New York Stories opened on March 10, 1989, earning $432,337 in 12 theaters over its opening weekend.
+New York Stories opened on March 10, 1989, earning $432,337 in 12 theaters during its opening weekend.
 The film went on to gross $10,763,469 domestically playing in 514 theaters.

 Critical response

-New York Stories holds a 75% "fresh" rating on Rotten Tomatoes from 24 reviews.
+New York Stories holds a 77% positive rating on Rotten Tomatoes from 26 reviews.

-Allen and Scorsese's segments of the film have generally been praised.
-However, Hal Hinson, writing in The Washington Post felt that Coppola's segment was "by far the director's worst work yet."
-Roger Ebert of Chicago Sun-Times gave the film two and a half stars, saying "New York Stories consists of three films, one good, one bad, one disappointing."
+Hal Hinson, writing in The Washington Post, felt that Coppola's segment was "by far the director's worst work yet".

+Roger Ebert of the Chicago Sun-Times gave the film two and a half stars out of four, saying, "New York Stories consists of three films, one good, one bad, one disappointing."
 He further explained, "Of the three films, the only really successful one is Life Lessons, the Scorsese story of a middle-age painter and his young, discontented girlfriend.
 The Coppola, an updated version of the story of Eloise, the little girl who lived in the Plaza Hotel, is surprisingly thin and unfocused.
 And the Allen, about a 50-year-old man still dominated by his mother, starts well but then takes a wrong turn about halfway through."
+Vincent Canby of The New York Times gave it 4 out of 5 stars.

+Stanley Kauffmann of The New Republic wrote, "The first segment is the best; then comes a sagging second part, during which hope is a thing with fluttering feathers; then hope is rewarded—the third part picks up smartly, if not to the level of the first."